Youth-Tech/BeeEnglish/README.md

 │   ├── RootApp.tsx           #contain RootStack, loading modal, message modal
 │   └── NavigationService.ts  #define 'navigationRef' and all method to interact with it │
-├── reduxs
-│   ├── apis
-│   │   ├── services          #define all method fetching data in project │   │   │   ├── pokemon.ts
-│   │   │   └── index.tsx     #export all service
-│   │   ├── apiService.ts     #define common method to call api with re-auth
-│   │   └── endPoints.ts      #define all end point for api
-│   ├── reducers              #define all reducer in project │   ├── store                 #define store for project with Redux Persist - MMKV storage │   └── selectors             #define all selector in project
+├── redux                     #define all end point for api │   ├── reducers              #define all reducer in project │   ├── store                 #define store for project with Redux Persist - MMKV storage │   └── selectors             #define all selector in project